History of Pretoria National Botanical Garden

 The Garden was initially known as the Pretoria National Botanic Garden and could only be visited by special arrangement because it was primarily a research facility under the management of the Botanical Research Institute (BRI), which traces its origins back to 1903.
 The Institute amalgamated with the National Botanical Gardens of South Africa to form the National Botanical Institute in 1989, which in turn became the South African National Biodiversity Institute (SANBI) in 2004.
 The Garden was opened to the public on a daily basis in 1984.

-The Avenue of Bolusanthus trees
+The Bolusanthus Avenue

 Aloe Lodge, previously called Velcich House, is situated on the northern side of the ridge running through the Pretoria National Botanical Garden.
 It was built in 1941 and was owned by Mr Antonio Velcich, who started the firm City Engineering in Mitchell Street, Pretoria.
 The building is now used as office space for the Working for Wetlands and Grasslands Programmes.